Welcome!

 Magazine Work

-Here is some of my work done at Your Savings Source Magazine, a glossy ad magazine that was unfortunately terminated by its parent company.
+Here is some of my work done at Your Savings Source Magazine, a label publishing eight different magazines across New Jersey.

 2. Foxfire

-Here are two variations of the same half-page ad.
+Here are two variations of the same half-page ad printed during two different seasons.
 The owners liked the initial red, but wanted a variation for the following issue, requesting a green similar to that in the picture.

 3. Windmill

-A VERY popular hot dog franchise on the Jersey Shore, I designed this half-page ad for them using their primary colors and "fun and family friendly" style in mind.
+A popular hot dog franchise on the Jersey Shore, I designed this half-page ad using their primary colors and "fun and family friendly" style in mind.

 4. Shore Cafe

-This half-page ad was done with a shore theme in mind and had to showcase breakfast, lunch and dinner, one of which had to be a pot pie.
+This half-page ad was done with a shore theme in mind and had to showcase breakfast, lunch and a pot pie.

 5. Puppy Palace

-The client was very specific in what she wanted for her half-page ad, a banner with puppies and another pup with a crown.
+This half-page ad requested a puppy banner and another pup with a crown.
 She was very pleased with the result, especially liking the doggy bone coupons.

 6. Grotticella

-An up-scale restaurant that wanted a half-page, Grotticella's advertising coordinator was very specific in that she wanted something elegant.
+An up-scale restaurant that wanted a half-page, Grotticella's advertising coordinator wanted something elegant.
 A lot of information went into the ad, but the mussels had to remain paramount.

 This two-page spread was a joint collaboration between two businesses in the same wellness center and under the same general owner.
 They had to remain separate enough to tell there were two businesses, but also mesh.